fabrii4/Hopfield-like-network/README.md

 an Hopfield-like feed-forward network is capable to store and retrieve an indefinite number of patterns (given by the number of output neurons).

-Experiments are in progress to determine if this mechanism could be useful in the realization of an unsupervised network for image segmentation/classification.

 A simple proof of concept of such a network is provided in [HN_minst_test.py](./HN_minst_test.py).
 In this example, 10 samples from the MINST dataset (1 for each class) are stored in a 1-layer Hopfield-like network.
 When 10 different samples from the same dataset are run throught the network, they are correctly classified most of the time.

-A simple improvement on this approach would be to consider a 2-layer architecture where multiple samples for each class are stored in the first layer and assigned to the same output neuron in the second layer.
+A simple improvement on this approach would be to consider a 2-layers architecture where multiple samples for each class are stored in the first layer and assigned to the same output neuron in the second layer.

-A more interesting way of improvement could come from using the tools of [M-theory](https://en.wikipedia.org/wiki/M-theory_(learning_framework)), in particular invariant representations and templates.
+An example of this approach is given in [hopfield_with_encoder.py](./tests/hopfield_with_encoder.py) where patterns from the MNIST dataset are first encoded by a convolutional encoder and then stored in a 2-layers Hopfield network.